This story was originally published on Sept. 7, 2011.

 We’ll present how water with under-the-legal-limit amounts of radiation still might not be “safe”.

-You'll read about how concentrated "bursts" of radiation could be released into your home (see note from Dr. Bill Field below) from water pipes that become "a hidden risk" themselves.
+You'll read about how concentrated "bursts" of radiation could be released into your home, from water pipes that become "a hidden risk" themselves.